 - Identify implications for communities, current land uses and businesses and reasonably foreseeable changes in land use.
-This should include the likely extent and duration of any temporary or permanent disruption to existing land uses arising from project construction, including requirements for the project to access and/or aquire land.
-This should also include a description of the rights and restrictions on use of the pipeline easement during operations. - Predict likely atmospheric concentrations of dust and other air pollution indicators at sensitive receptors along the pipeline corridor, during project construction and operation, using an air quality impact assessment undertaken in accordance with SEPP environmental objectives. - Assess likely noise, vibration, odour, traffic, lighting and visual impacts at sensitive receptors adjacent to the project during project construction and operation (both with and in the absence of the proposed mitigation measures), relative to standards.
+This should include the likely extent and duration of any temporary or permanent disruption to existing land uses arising from project construction, including requirements for the project to access and/or aquire land. - Predict likely atmospheric concentrations of dust and other air pollution indicators at sensitive receptors along the pipeline corridor, during project construction and operation, using an air quality impact assessment undertaken in accordance with SEPP environmental objectives. - Assess likely noise, vibration, odour, traffic, lighting and visual impacts at sensitive receptors adjacent to the project during project construction and operation (both with and in the absence of the proposed mitigation measures), relative to standards.
 This needs to include assessment of noise and vibration impacts from any proposed blasting activities and ongoing maintenance activities. - Assess potential effects of the project on the structural condition of potentially affected public roads for both the construction and operation phases. - If the alignment traverses existing or closed landfills, evaluate landfill risks such as from gas emissions. - Assess potential impacts on precinct structure plans. - Assess potential safety hazards to the public arising from project construction and operation.